iamelme/kiosk/README.md

 # kiosk-app

 An Electron application with React and TypeScript.
-This is an open-source project to help small sari-sari/convenience store to have a their own way to add their products and check their prices.
+This is an open-source project to help small sari-sari/convenience store to have their own way to add their products and check their prices.

 ## Recommended IDE Setup